sigSandor/sigSandor.github.io/index.md

 ![new](/assets/new.png){: width="auto" height="auto" }

 # Focusing on writing easy-to-read quality documentation
 {: .fs-9 }

 {: .warning }
- Please allow up to *1 week for changes to apply and posts to be updated.
+ Please allow up to *2-3 weeks for changes to apply on Github.